waggle-sensor/sage-nrp-image-search/benchmarking/benchmarks/INQUIRE/Readme.md

      ```bash
      make logs-data-loader
      ```
-   >NOTE: This loads in [INQUIRE-Benchmark-small](https://huggingface.co/datasets/sagecontinuum/INQUIRE-Benchmark-small) into Weaviate for the INQUIRE_WEAV benchmark.
+   >NOTE: This loads in [INQUIRE-Benchmark-small](https://huggingface.co/datasets/sagecontinuum/INQUIRE-Benchmark-small) into Weaviate for the INQUIRE benchmark.

 5. **Calculate the Query Metrics**:
    - After dataset is fully loaded into Weaviate, run: